altocodenl/tagaway/readme.md

    - server: get rid of thu entries, use id of piv + suffix
    - admin: add set of users for fast access rather than scanning db
    - server/client: rotate videos
    - Pricing
       - Investigate Glacier lifecycle.
       - Variable cost with maximum per GB?
 Minimum/maximum range, based on S3 usage.
       - Include price of PUT requests
       - Check new price of servers & price of large disk
       - Check balance between disk and RAM and compare to actual RAM usage
    - server: deploy to prod while there are processes going on!
       - background processes: upload, import, geotagging switch, mp4 conversions
       - incremental steps to solution:
          - don't shut down if there's something going on
          - shut down after all are done
          - stop new ones
          - save progress on what's already done
    - client: investigate & fix gotoB redraw bug b966ccb2e9a8b3d181998e902e8a5a8dc45ade59:4489 (would ev.preventDefault () work?)
    - server: Investigate intermittent busboy error.
    - server: Investigate soft deletion with different credentials in S3 for 24-48 hours for programmatic errors or security breaches.
-- Submission Google Drive
-- Self-hosted ac;pic
+   - Add notes on self-hosted ac;pic
       - Turn off/on S3
       - Docker
       - Documentation

 ### Already implemented